Global Market Research for Mid-Sized Companies

-North America has traditionally been the source of most middle- class consumerism, but as the 21st century unfolds, Asia will be home to more than 50 percent of the middle-class population globally.
+North America has traditionally been the source of most middle- class consumerism, but as the 21st century unfolds, Asia will be home to more than nearly half of the middle-class population globally.
 This presents tremendous opportunities for U.S. mid-sized companies willing to evolve and engage in the international marketplace.
-World trade expanded an impressive 26 percent from 2009-2013 and totaled $17.4 trillion.
-Still, most mid-market U.S. companies have not taken advantage of the obvious opportunities available to them.
+Most mid-market U.S. companies have not taken advantage of the obvious opportunities available to them.
 Exports are accounting for incredible economic growth in America’s metropolitan areas for mid-size firms willing to explore doing business internationally.

-A recent analysis by Stone and Associates estimates there are nearly 80K small and mid-sized U.S. businesses capable of excelling on the world stage.
-In fact, during the worst times of the recent recession, mid-market manufacturers who exported achieved 35 percent revenue growth while other firms declined or went under altogether.
+During the worst times of the recent recession, mid-market manufacturers who exported achieved substantial revenue growth while other firms declined or went under altogether.
 Exporters of professional services doubled revenues in this same time period.
 Even companies who didn’t export fared better by being trained to adopt an international perspective concerning innovation, R&D, investment, supply chain strategy, staffing, and logistics.

 There is a genuine positivity among U.S. mid-sized companies that are now exporting globally.
 They are able to increase payrolls and elevate their status and competitive advantage at home.
 International competition inspires the development of superior services and products, promotes intelligent investment, and fosters strengthening of core company values.

 Whether helping mid-sized firms manage capital and risk, assisting in compliance with unfamiliar rules and regulations, supplying our unparalleled marketing research capabilities, or advising on matters of talent and logistics, SIS is an integral component of any successful international outreach.
 Consider this as well.
 Effective international expansion can counter the encroachment of foreign competitors domestically.
-It’s been said that the best defense is a good offense, and it is undeniably true.
+It’s been said that the best defense is a good offense.